networknt/light-doc/docs/content/roadmap/index.md

 # 1.5.0 Support API or Service Hosting

 # 1.6.0 Create light-webserver
-Requester: Eric Broda
-Date:      October 9, 2017
+Requester: Eric Broda, October 9, 2017

 Current web server components are relatively heavyweight (Apache) and some are offer modest performance (NGINX).
 All require complex configurations